JetBrains/kotlin-web-site/docs/topics/gradle.md

 Control the behavior of this check by setting the `kotlin.jvm.target.validation.mode` property in the `build.gradle` file equal to:
 * `warning` – default value, the Kotlin Gradle plugin will print a warning message.
 * `error` – the plugin will fail the build.
-* `ignore` – the plugin will skip the check and won’t produce any messages.
+* `ignore` – the plugin will skip the check and won't produce any messages.

 #### Setting custom JDK home